 What Happens If You Default On A Consumer Proposal?

-Posted on: October 9, 2014Posted in Consumer Proposals, Debt | Comments Off on What Happens If You Default On A Consumer Proposal?
+Posted in Consumer Proposals, Debt | Comments Off on What Happens If You Default On A Consumer Proposal?

-Do you have a consumer proposal that you are struggling to pay and your wondering “what happens if you default on a consumer proposal”?
+What Happens if I Default on My Consumer ProposalDo you have a consumer proposal that you are struggling to pay and you are wondering “What happens if you default on a consumer proposal”?
 As a rule, it’s not good to default on any kind of debt.

 A proposal for an individual – most commonly called a “consumer proposal” – is one of the two ways of addressing a severe debt issue under the Canadian Bankruptcy and Insolvency Act.
 The other, of course, is bankruptcy.

-Using the services of a Licensed Insolvency Trustee, like Richard Killen & Associates, a consumer proposal is basically a deal that you strike with your creditors to pay back part or all of what you owe, according to your means, either through a lump-sum payment or, more likely, a series of monthly payments.
+Using the services of a Licensed Insolvency Trustee, like Richard Killen & Associates, a consumer proposal is a deal that you strike with your creditors to pay back part or all of what you owe, according to your means, either through a lump-sum payment or, more likely, a series of monthly payments.
 As long as you make the required payments, your creditors can take no action against you.

 Once all the payments are made, you are freed from the spectre of your debt.